General Camp Information

 Procedure for Identifying Where Children Are at All Times

 Upon leaving for activities each day, counselors will submit an electronic form with each child’s name and where they will be going for the activity period.
-The on-site director will have this electronic database available at all times and will thus know where everyone, both staff and children, are at all times.
-All Camp vans have GPS tracking and can be tracked by the directors at base camp at all times.
+The on-site director will always have this electronic database available and will thus know where everyone, both staff and children, at all times.
+All Camp vans have GPS tracking and can always be tracked by the directors at base camp.

 Procedure for Transporting Children:

 All vehicles will abide by the rules and regulations stipulated by the Colorado Health and Human Services.
 Drivers will all be senior staff with valid driver licenses and clean driving records.

 All drivers of vehicles transporting children will comply with applicable laws of the Colorado Department of Revenue, Motor Vehicle Division, and ordinances of the municipality in which the center operates.

 All drivers of vehicles owned or leased by the center in which children are transported will have a current department- approved first aid and safety certificate that includes CPR for all ages of children.

 In each vehicle used to transport children, drivers will have access to a first aid kit.